RG9n/RG9n.github.io/write-ups/dailybugle.md

 ssh root@10.10.234.214
 ```

-Unfortunately it looks like the password does not work for root.
+Unfortunately, it looks like the password does not work for root.

 So let's try it on the user we found, jjameson, to see if the password works.